di98feja/RagnarsRokare/SlaveGreylings/readme.md

 In order to keep build the creatures behaviour, we have been using Stateless state machine (found at https://github.com/dotnet-state-machine/stateless).
 Thank you stateless team!

 We hope you find this little mod fun!
 // Barg and Morg

+0.8.1 Patch Notes:
+Bugfix: Missing method exception fixed

 0.8.0 Patch Notes:
 * This update requires MobAILib version 0.3.*